 Annoyingly it doesn’t mention the context of the downgrade but looking at the previous years accounts the comparable figure is £365m, so the reduction in profits is fairly significant.

-On the face of it, Thomas Cook seems to be a rather cheap company.
+The latest Thomas Cook profit warning has made this a cheap company.
 The market cap has dropped to under £1bn, which seems very little for one that is generating such a level of EBIT, in an industry where many weaker players will have been chased out.
 But that masks the fact that this is a fairly risky stock.
 The business is heavily seasonal: making big profits in the summer and losses for the rest of the year; therefore one poor peak trading season can have a big effect.

 Their accounts show that the underlying EBIT translates into very little: